jupyter-book/jupyterlab-myst/README.md

-# jupyterlab-myst
+# MyST for JupyterLab

-Integrating MyST functionality in Jupyter Lab
+This is a repository to track to-do items and potentially infrastructure around integrating the MyST language with JupyterLab (or potentially other Jupyter interfaces).